 4. Seek discounts and coupons

 Traveling out of state?
 Chances are you’ll have to stop en route.
-Visit Hotels.com for coupon codes and promotions.
 Research hotels along the way and visit their websites for deals.
-NEA members enjoy a 20% discount at Red Roof Inns.
+NEA members can save up to 60% on hotels when booked through the NEA Travel Program.
 Collect coupon mailers and free offers from local merchants and use the U.S. Postal Service’s Online Address Change Service’s coupons and discount-code offers at local and national businesses.

 5. Pare down, and raise money toward the cause

 “Reduce your load: Weight and distance equals money,” says Darr.
 Holding a garage sale, selling your goods at a flea market or listing things in an online auction are good ways to allay costs.
 Music stores buy used CDs and albums, libraries accept books and new buyers or tenants might buy your spare items.
 But, “you’ll get the best bang for your buck,” says Regelman, “by donating unwanted items to a charity.”
 Sites like CharityNavigator.org and the BBB help you find organizations to trust.
 Larger groups, such as Goodwill Industries, Salvation Army, and Arc accept many items, and even do at-home pickups.
 “At garage sales, you’ll earn 50 cents for a piece of clothing and you’ll have tons left over.
 Enough gently-worn blouses, shoes and bedding could amount to hundreds given the IRS’s $5-$10 fair-value allowance,” Darr says.
 Request and retain an itemized donation receipt; submit it at tax time for a write-off.